Azuriom/azuriom.com/content/en/docs/faq.md

 Cloudflare can prevent AzLink or some payment gateways from working correctly.

-To fix this issue, you can disable Cloudflare on the API, by going on the Cloudflare Dashboard, in "Rules", "Page Rules", add a rule with "Custom filter expression" and select "URI Path starts with `/api/`" and the following actions:
+To fix this issue, you can configure Cloudflare on the API, by going on the Cloudflare Dashboard, in "Rules", create a "Configuration Rule" with "Custom filter expression" and select "URI Path starts with `/api/`" and the following settings:
-* Security Level: Low
+* I'm Under Attack: add and set to off
-* Browser Integrity Check: Disabled
+* Browser Integrity Check: add and set to off

 If the problem persists, review the firewall rules as well.